docker-mailserver/docker-mailserver/docs/content/config/setup.sh.md

     COMMAND := { email | alias | quota | config | relay | debug } SUBCOMMAND

 DESCRIPTION
-    This is the main administration script that you use for all interactions with your mail server.
+    This is the main administration script that you use for all your interactions with 'docker-mailserver'.
 Setup, configuration and much more is done with this script.

     Please note that the script executes most of the commands inside the container itself.
     If the image was not found, this script will pull the :latest tag of